Westfield, Massachusetts: Great River Bridge project

 A notable choke point for north–south travel is the Great River Bridge, commonly known as the "Green Bridge", over the Westfield River.
 This is a three-lane through truss bridge.
 As of August 2007, there was an active project to create a second bridge just to the east (downstream).
 The new bridge is a similar through-truss bridge with two spans totaling 368 ft.
 After the second bridge was completed, the existing bridge was refurbished; each bridge now carries traffic in one direction.
 Blessed Sacrament Church on North Elm Street was torn down for this project to start.
 The church was reconstructed on Holyoke Road and was finished in October 2009.
 The new bridge opened for traffic and the old one was closed for renovations on August 18, 2009.
 The old bridge reopened in July 2011, with each bridge carrying traffic in one direction.

 Rail

 Westfield is at the junction of the former east–west Boston and Albany Railroad and a former north–south spur of the New York, New Haven and Hartford Railroad (now a rail trail south of the junction).
 The town last had eastbound passenger service in 1954, local Albany, New York – Boston, Massachusetts service operated by the New York Central Railroad; and Westfield last had local westbound service in 1953.
 But Pioneer Valley Railroad, a short line, and CSX, provide freight service.
 More than 35 motor freight carriers with nearby terminals provide competitive freight service locally and to all distant points.
-Amtrak's Lake Shore Limited, Vermonter and Connecticut Valley service continue to operate in Springfield, Massachusetts, 9.6 miles to the east.
+CTrail's Hartford Line, as well as Amtrak's Lake Shore Limited, Vermonter and Hartford Line continue to operate in Springfield, Massachusetts, 9.6 miles to the east.

+The proposed East-West Passenger Rail service connecting Boston and Pittsfield via Worcester and Springfield would run through Westfield.
+As of May 2023, no formal plans exist to establish a station in the city, though local officials have expressed interest in doing so.